breinbaas/leveelogic_old/README.md

 You can see a result of this algorithm in the image from the Algorithm excavation.

+#### Algorithm fc phreatic line wsbd

+This algorithm is written for the waterboard Brabantse Delta to enable the creation of fragility curves based on a varying river level.

+TODO > uitbreiden beschrijving!

 ## Credits

 Credits go to;